Shrabanti87/Gooogle_Auto/README.md

 ## List of Functions

-### Data generating function: `datagen_sim1.R`
+### Data generating function: `datagen_sim.R`
-This R file contains two functions described below:
+This R file contains three functions described below:

-1. datagen.sim1.func: This is the data generating function which generates one dataset according to the specified parameters.
-This function generates the covariates for the count model (X) which is assumed to be equal to that of the zero model (Z).
-It takes the following arguments:
+1. datagen.sim1.func & datage.sim2.func: These are the data generating functions for simulation 1 and 2 respectively which generate one dataset according to the specified parameters.

 n: sample size in each of training and testing group
 p: Number of covariates